 This calculation uses the “Delta” method, and is described in more detail in this document

 The last column shows the confidence in a Target report.
-The confidence of an experience is a probability (denoted as a percentage) of obtaining a result less extreme than the one that is observed, given the null hypothesis is true.
+The confidence of an experience is a probability (denoted as a percentage) of obtaining a result as extreme as the one that is observed, given the null hypothesis is true.
 In terms of p-values, the confidence displayed is 1 - p-value.
 Intuitively, higher confidence means that it is less likely that the control and non-control experience have equal conversion rates.